bortolo/newcomputing/terraform_test_AWS/CloudWatch/README.md

 If you want to print again the outputs after you already run the `terraform apply` command you can just run `terraform output`

-Run `./ec2.py` inside the ***playbook*** folder to see what you deployed.
+Run `ansible-inventory --graph -i inventory_aws_ec2.yml` inside the ***playbook*** folder to see what you deployed.
 For each EC2 instance with public ip will receive back several useful informations in a JSON format.
 At the end of this output the EC2 instances are grouped following several tag strategies.
 Use these strategy to deploy ansible playbooks (see **Tests** secion).

 Note that this example may create resources which can cost money.
 When you don't need these resources just run:
 ```